csmerrell/eligibility-browser/README.md

 - [FlexHud](#flexhud)

 ### Data Layer
-My root view component `src/views/eligbility/EligibilityDashboard.vue`(src/views/eligibility/EligibilityDashboard.vue) makes a call with the native JS `fetch` api to simulate querying the data set.
-Since I didn't have an endpoint to query against, I had it query the file out of my applets own public folder:
+The root view component `src/views/eligbility/EligibilityDashboard.vue`(src/views/eligibility/EligibilityDashboard.vue) makes a call with the native JS `fetch` api to simulate querying the data set.
+This isn't pulling from a live data source, so it hosts its own mock data file in the public directory, and the app fetches that as if it were external:
 - [src/views/eligibility/data/parseClaimants.ts](src/views/eligibility/data/parseClaimants.ts)

 This takes each claimant record from the fetched json array and constructs a javascript class `Claimant` out of it: